Computer and Uses of Computers

 The teacher has to provide assistive technologies to the children if they are working on the computer for the sorting activity.

-Uses of computers – Sorting activity: Click here
+Word Wall: Uses of Computers – Sorting Activity

 “Aunty, what are you doing?” asked Tej one day as he came back from school.